jeffsslee/os-windows-tips/README.md

 [guid]::NewGuid()
 ```

+> Save & exit the prifiles
-> Save to prifiles and run your window terminal again : you may find Git Bash Link
+> Run your window terminal again : you may find Git Bash Link